 Click-Through Rate (CTR) – the percentage of people who saw your ad and then clicked on it.
 Calculated by dividing the total number of clicks with the total number of impressions.
 It can help you determine how effective an ad is in driving traffic to your website.

-Conversion rate (CVR) - the percentage of ad clicks which converted to a sale.
-It’s calculated by dividing the total number of sales (conversions) with the total number of clicks.
+Conversion rate (CVR) – the percentage of ad clicks that converted to a sale.
+It’s calculated by dividing the total number of sales (conversions) with a total number of clicks.